 Choose foods rich in magnesium to improve bone health.
 These include legumes, nuts, seeds, whole grains and leafy greens.
 Healthcare professionals recommend a supplement to help you reach your goal.
 Typically that means 320 mg for women and 420 mg for men.

-Whether or not you have osteoporosis, you will want to maximize your bone density as you age.
-Eating a healthful diet and taking supplements when necessary is a good start.
+Whether or not you have bone health concerns, you will want to maximize your bone density as you age.
+Eating a healthful diet and taking certain nutrients when necessary is a good start.
 Doing weight-bearing and strength-training activity can keep your bones healthy and prevent falls that lead to bone breaks.
 A bonus benefit: these same habits will help you maintain mobility as you age.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.